 One of the best ways to really celebrate National Cooking Day is to share it with those who are most loved!
 Hosting a Potluck lunch or dinner is a great method to let everyone try out a little something in the kitchen, then put it all together to make a beautiful, eclectic, home-cooked meal.

 Choose a theme, such as Mexican food, or just allow inspiration to strike everyone as they please.
 The only rule is that the food must be home-cooked!

 Those who are feeling particularly adventurous might want to look up a new way to use a pot or pan that they have already.
 Even better, invest in a new piece of kitchen equipment that will open up new culinary doorways for the family!
 Celebrate the day by picking up that mortar and pestle you’ve been eyeing, or take this opportunity to bring home that special pasta making machine.

-Whatever you do, Cooking Day is your chance to start preparing delicious meals from fresh ingredients.
+Whatever you do, National Cooking Day is your chance to start preparing delicious meals from fresh ingredients.
 Get in that kitchen and get cooking!